-18. Safeguarding Children with Special Educational Needs and Disabilities
+17. Safeguarding Children with Special Educational Needs and Disabilities

-- Southborough CE Primary School acknowledges that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges as they may have an impaired capacity to resist or avoid abuse. - Southborough CE Primary School will ensure that children with SEN and disabilities, specifically those with communication difficulties will be supported to ensure that their voice is heard and acted upon. - Members of staff are encouraged to be aware that children with SEN and disabilities can be disproportionally impacted by safeguarding concerns such as bullying.
+- Quest School acknowledges that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges as they may have an impaired capacity to resist or avoid abuse. - Quest School will ensure that children with SEN and disabilities, specifically those with communication difficulties will be supported to ensure that their voice is heard and acted upon.

+Members of staff are encouraged to be aware that children with SEN and disabilities can be disproportionally impacted by safeguarding concerns such as bullying.
 All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour/mood change or injuries and not to assume that they are related to the child's disability and be aware that children with SEN and disabilities may not always outwardly display indicators of abuse.

-19. Online Safety
+18. Online Safety

-- It is recognised by Southborough CE Primary School that the use of technology presents challenges and risks to children and adults both inside and outside of school. - Members of staff with appropriate skills and expertise regarding online safety are encouraged to help support the DSL and the deputy DSL as appropriate.
-However, the DSL is acknowledged as having overall responsibility for online safeguarding within the school. - Southborough CE Primary School identifies that the issues can be broadly categorised into three areas of risk: - o content: being exposed to illegal, inappropriate or harmful material - o contact: being subjected to harmful online interaction with other users - o conduct: personal online behaviour that increases the likelihood of, or causes, harm. - The DSL and leadership team have read annex C regarding Online Safety within 'Keeping Children Safe in Education' 2018. - Southborough CE Primary School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2018 and EYFS 2017 has appropriate policies in place that are shared and understood by all members of the school community.
-Further information relating to this can be found in the Online Safety Policy and Acceptable Use Policy, which can be found in our Safeguarding Policies folder and on the school website.

-- Southborough CE Primary School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision. - Southborough CE Primary School acknowledges that whilst filtering and monitoring is an important part of schools online safety responsibilities, it is only one part of our approach to online safety.
-Pupils and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology and where concerns are identified appropriate action will be taken. - Southborough CE Primary School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.
+- It is recognised by Quest School that the use of technology presents challenges and risks to children and adults both inside and outside of school. - The DSL has overall responsibility for online safeguarding within the school. - Quest School identifies that the issues can be broadly categorised into three areas of risk: - o content: being exposed to illegal, inappropriate or harmful material - o contact: being subjected to harmful online interaction with other users - o conduct: personal online behaviour that increases the likelihood of, or causes, harm. - The DSL and deputy DSL's have read annex C regarding Online Safety within 'Keeping Children Safe in Education' 2018. - Quest School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2018 has appropriate policies in place that are shared and understood by all members of the school community.
+Further information reading the specific approaches relating to this can be found in the schools Online Safety Policy & Acceptable Use Policy which can be found in the school policy file in the staff room. - Quest School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision. - Quest School acknowledges that whilst filtering and monitoring is an important part of schools' online safety responsibilities, it is only one part of our approach to online safety.
+Pupils and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology and where concerns are identified appropriate action will be taken. - Quest School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.

-20. Curriculum and Staying Safe
+19. Curriculum and Staying Safe

-- We recognise that schools play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that pupils have a range of contacts and strategies to ensure their own protection and that of others.
-Online safety is integrated into the curriculum. - Pupils will be educated at a level appropriate to their age and ability about a range of safeguarding concerns through personal, social, health and economic education (PSHE), tutorials (if appropriate) and through sex and relationship education (SRE).
-This will include, but is not limited, to bullying (including cyber bullying),radicalisation, child sexual exploitation (CSE), stranger danger, road safety, sexual abuse and neglect. - Our school systems support children to talk to a range of staff.
+• We recognise that schools play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned.

+- Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that students have a range of contacts and strategies to ensure their own protection and that of others.
+Online safety is integrated into the curriculum. - Our school systems support children to talk to a range of staff.
 Children will be listened to and heard and their concerns will be taken seriously and acted upon as appropriate.

-21. The Use of School Premises by Other Organisations
+20. The Use of School Premises by Other Organisations